Colonel William Donald Sinclair – January 7, 2026

 The Air Force’s rising star, combat proven aviator, and tremendous Staff Officer, Major Sinclair was on the move again in July of 1960.
 This time, he and Barbara moved to Maxwell Air Force Base, Alabama where Bill attended the United States Air University Command and Staff College in-residence, intended only for the very brightest and small percentage of upwardly mobile officers destined to serve our country as high-ranking Air Force senior leaders.

-In the Fall of 1961, while Bill and Scott remained in Alabama, Barbara returned to California to spend time with family before welcoming the birth of their second child to the Sinclair clan.
+In the Fall of 1961, while Bill and Scott remained in Alabama, Barabara returned to California to spend time with family before welcoming the birth of their second child.
 On 4 November 1961, Victoria Sharon Sinclair (Vicky) was added to the family.

 From the Spring of 1964 to the Spring of 1967, the highly acclaimed Sinclair couple were on the move again, this time to the United States Embassy in Tokyo, Japan.
 Bill would occupy a position in the Joint United States Military Assistance Advisory Group (MAAG) where he advised and assisted the Japanese Air Self-Defense forces on operational matters, including air defense, tactical and support operations.
 He assisted United States industry representatives and officials at the Japan Defense Agency and the United States Embassy on military assistance matters.
 All the while, the excellent aviator, Lt Colonel Sinclair, maintained expert proficiency in the Lockheed F-104 Star Fighter and served as the Chief of the Flight Safety program for MAAG and US Embassy air crews.

-So, in essence, let me paint the picture…Bill had his very own United States fighter jet to fly all around Japan to conduct United States Embassy business, while Barbara was the consummate socialite and hostess with natural charm and graces which served the couple… and the US Embassy well.
+So, in essence, let me paint the picture…Bill had his very own United States fighter jet to fly all around Japan and the surrounding Indo-Pacific region to conduct United States Embassy business while Barbara was the consummate socialite and hostess with natural charm and graces which served the couple and the US Embassy well.
 Bill and Barbara loved their time in Japan and all things Japanese…so much so that if you were fortunate enough to visit the house on Chelton Drive, Japanese art, from paintings to sculpture, decorated the walls and surfaces throughout the home.

 In the spring of 1967, Bill and Barbara returned to the United States where Lt Colonel Sinclair entered fighter training for the McDonnell Douglas F4 Phantom 2 at George Air Force Base California.
 Unfortunately, after a prolonged illness and hospitalization for a ruptured appendix, and after nearly completing the course with an amazing 450 hours, Bill was temporarily medically prohibited from flying ejection seat aircraft.
 His love of flying jets never waned.
 Instead of jet fighter training, the United States Air Force pivoted and propelled him into the Mobility Airlift Command (MAC) where he checked out in the Lockheed C-141 Starlifter with assignment back to southern California Norton Air Force Base.

 As the war in Vietnam lingered on, Col. Sinclair was now called into combat for the third time in his illustrious military career.
-From May 1972 to May 1973, Bill was the Squadron Orbit Commander in Korat, Thailand, of the United States Pacific Air Forces (PACAF).
-While stationed in Thailand, Col. Sinclair was responsible for command, planning, and operations of an airborne command and control center, on board a United States Air Force C-130 which controlled and directed the entire Vietnam War air battle as an extension of the 7th Air Force Tactical Air Control Center.
-He functioned as the Senior Airborne Battlefield Commander logging 900 combat hours on combat missions by executing, directing, and controlling Forward Air Controllers strike and reconnaissance aircraft against assigned and/or lucrative targets over Vietnam.
+From May 1972 to May 1973, Bill was the Squadron Orbit Commander in Korat, Thailand of the United States Pacific Air Forces (PACAF).
+While stationed in Thailand, Col. Sinclair was responsible for command, planning, and operations of an airborne command and control center, onboard a United States Air Force Lockheed EC-130 Airborne Battlefield Command and Control Center (ABCCC) which controlled and directed the entire Vietnam War air battle as an extension of the 7th Air Force Tactical Air Control Center.
+He functioned as the Senior Airborne Battlefield Commander logging 900+ combat hours on combat missions by executing, directing, and controlling Forward Air Controllers strike and reconnaissance aircraft against assigned and/or lucrative targets over Vietnam.
 While in the 7th Air Force, his commanding officer at the time gave a glowing review of Bill’s efforts,

 He was considered a top officer with “unlimited potential” who could be depended on to “produce top-notch results” by his superiors.
-During this tour in Southeast Asia, he flew nearly 100 combat missions for nearly 900 combat hours.
+During this tour in Southeast Asia, he flew nearly 100 combat missions for more than 900 combat hours.

 Finally, after 32 years of exceptional service in the United States military, (four years Army and 28 years with the Air Force), his final evaluation given at McChord Air Force Base spoke volumes about the military career of Col. Sinclair: “He was intensely Air Force.”
 He retired on 1 August 1975 and the Sinclairs made their final move back to Chelton Drive in Colorado Springs, Colorado.